meteor/svelte-tutorial/tutorial/simple-todos/01-creating-app.md

 ## 1.2: Create Meteor Project

-The easiest way to set up Meteor with React is by using the command `meteor create` with the option `--blaze` and your project name:
+The easiest way to set up Meteor with React is by using the command `meteor create` with the option `--svelte` and your project name:

 ```
-meteor create --blaze simple-todos-blaze
+meteor create --svelte simple-todos-blaze
 ```

 After this, Meteor will create all the necessary files for you.